The Vision Exhibition Award

 If you make it through to the second round, you will usually be notified in mid-January.
-At that point, you must set aside time to prepare a more detailed description of your concept, budget, time frame etc. You will also receive a reply if you haven’t progressed to the second round.
+You will then have eight weeks to develop a more detailed description of concept, budget, schedule, etc. You will also receive a reply if you haven’t progressed to the second round.